-As of May 13, 2022, we expect [] common shares to be issued and outstanding and entitled to be voted during the Meeting.
+As of May 13, 2022, we expect 29,923,402 common shares to be issued and outstanding and entitled to be voted during the Meeting, assuming no issuance, redemption or repurchase of common shares between the date hereof and the record date, including as a result of the exercise of outstanding stock options.
 See the section entitled "Authorized Share Capital" in the Certificat de refonte (which, in English, means "Certificate of consolidation") filed by the Company on May 14, 2019 on SEDAR at www.sedar.com for details regarding the terms of the Company's class of common shares and class of preferred shares.